-Molecular diagnostics could improve the accuracy of vaginitis diagnosis and lead to more appropriate and timely treatment decisions, according to a new peer-reviewed study.
+Molecular diagnostics could reduce vaginitis misdiagnosis and lead to more appropriate and timely treatment decisions, according to a new peer-reviewed study.

 In the paper, Performance of a Vaginal Panel Assay Compared With the Clinical Diagnosis of Vaginitis—which reports the findings from a BD clinical trial—the three causes of vaginitis (bacterial vaginosis [BV], vulvovaginal candidiasis [VVC] or Trichomonas vaginalis [TV]) were studied to compare clinician assessment with results from a molecular test.